 Partnership with VIU / Milner Gardens & Woodland

-The Species Garden is the result of many years of planning and work through a unique partnership of Vancouver Island University, Milner Gardens and the members of the American Rhododendron Society chapters on Vancouver Island.
+The Species Garden is the result of many years of planning and work through a unique partnership of Vancouver Island University, Milner Gardens and the members of all the American Rhododendron Society chapters on Vancouver Island.

 From the Milner Gardens & Woodland e-newsletter issued on March 23, 2018: “The goal of the proposed garden would be to highlight the tremendous diversity found within the genus-Rhododendron, including some of the unique and rare species that are threatened in the wild, and representative species from key regions where they are found naturally, and in some cases, are endangered.
 As most of the historic rhododendrons at Milner Gardens & Woodland are hybrids, the species garden would also highlight many of the parent species of these historic rhododendrons.”